Trans-1,3,3,3-Tetrafluoropropene

-trans-1,3,3,3-Tetrafluoropropene (HFO-1234ze(E), R-1234ze(E)) is a hydrofluoroolefin.
-It was developed as a "fourth generation" refrigerant intended to replace R-134a, as a blowing agent for foam and aerosol applications, and in air horns and gas dusters.
-It is also planned to be used in metered-dose inhalers.
+trans-1,3,3,3-Tetrafluoropropene, HFO-1234ze(E-isomer), is a hydrofluoroolefin that has the same chemical formula as HFO-1234ze(Z-isomer) and one of many tetrafluoropropene isomers.
+The HFO-1234ze E-isomer is considered the more useful for refrigeration applications as compared to the HFO-1234ze Z-isomer.
+It was developed as a "fourth generation" refrigerant intended to replace R-134a, as a blowing agent for foam and aerosol applications, in air horns and gas dusters, and planned use in metered-dose inhalers.

 Properties

 The structure of trans-1,3,3,3-tetrafluoropropene was investigated both in the gas state (gas electron diffraction) and in the crystalline phase (X-ray diffraction).
-In the crystal, it aggregates via C-H---F contacts from 2.44(1) to 2.63(1) Å.

-Combustion experiments with trans-1,3,3,3-tetrafluoropropene produce carbon dioxide, carbonyl fluoride and hydrogen fluoride as the main combustion products.
+In the crystal, it aggregates via C-H---F contacts from 2.44(1) to 2.63(1) Å. Combustion experiments with trans-1,3,3,3-tetrafluoropropene produce carbon dioxide, carbonyl fluoride and hydrogen fluoride as the main combustion products.
 The determination of the flammability range leads to the classification of trans-1,3,3,3-tetrafluoropropene as a highly flammable gas.

+Production

+Catalytic dehydrofluorination of HFC-245fa produces a mixture of both E and Z-isomers of R-1234; by adjusting the catalyst Z-isomer concentration varies between 15% to 23%.

+Dehydrofluorination of liquid phase HFC-245fa using aqueous solutions of caustic or other strong bases produces a mixture of both E and Z-isomers of R-1234; by adjusting the reaction temperature varies the Z-isomer concentration between 13% to 15%.

+The E-isomer is considered the most useful for refrigeration applications so after separation of the E-isomer from the Z-isomer in the above listed processes, the Z-isomer can be isomerized to the E-isomer in a separate step or the Z-isomer can be converted back to HFC-245fa by adding hydrogen fluoride in a separate step.
+Once returned to HFC-245fa, the above production steps repeated to increase the volume of desired E-isomer.